 }

-Different order of arguments: This can be done by having one method take arguments in a different order than the other.
+Different order of arguments: One method takes arguments in a different order than the other.

 public class Calculator {